 2. Choose the preferred side to launch and take hold of the rear steering line on the opposing side, i.e., right-hand line to launch to the left and vice-versa;

 3. Hold the line (without wrapping it around your hand) approximately 30-40 centimeters up the line from the bar (the top of the float is often a good place);

 5. Control speed by feathering the line as the kite travels towards the edge of the window.
-Be careful not to pull in too much line, since this will result in the kite falling backwards onto its trailing edge, and you having to start the process over again;
+Be careful not to pull in too much line since this will result in the kite falling backward onto its trailing edge, and you have to start the process over again;

 6. Once the kite approaches the neutral zone or is in the intermediate zone, transfer your hand from the line on to the bar, and steer the kite up the side of the window to the 12 o'clock position, exactly as you would with an assisted launch;

 The invention of the 5th line in 2005 helped C-shaped kites to turn on to their side and speeded up the re-launch process, especially in light winds.